 - Season the mushrooms to taste with sea salt and freshly ground black pepper.

-- Drizzle with the olive oil and roast in the oven 20 to 25 minutes.
+- Drizzle with the balsamic vinegar and olive oil and roast in the oven 20 to 25 minutes.

 - Remove the skillet from oven and baste the mushrooms with the sauce that remains in the bottom of the skillet.